1. Home

 03.

-Can I Earn the Residential Clean Energy Credit If I Add Battery Storage to an Existing Solar Power System?
+Claiming the Residential Clean Energy Credit for Adding Battery Storage to an Existing Solar System

 04.

-Do State-Level Tax Credits Exist for Battery Storage?
+Do State Tax Credits Exist for Battery Storage?

 05.

 Also known as the solar tax credit, the Residential Clean Energy Credit helps homeowners offset the cost of purchasing a photovoltaic (PV) or solar energy system for their home.
-If you are eligible and apply for the Residential Clean Energy Credit, you can earn a credit on your tax return.
+If you are eligible and apply for the Residential Clean Energy Credit, you can earn a tax credit on your federal income taxes.

-The Residential Clean Energy Credit is a dollar-for-dollar program currently worth 30% of your total system and installation costs, applied as a credit towards your tax liability in the year of installation, reducing your taxable income.
-You can only file for the Residential Clean Energy Credit once per installation, and you must file in the same tax year in which you installed your solar panel system.
+The Residential Clean Energy Credit is a tax credit worth 30% of your total system and installation costs, applied as a credit towards your tax liability in the year of installation, reducing your taxable income.
+You can file for the Residential Clean Energy Credit once per installation, and you must file in the same tax year in which you installed your solar panel system.

 To apply, use Tax Form 5695 to calculate your credits, and then add that number to Form 1040 while filing your taxes.